 Right now, there’s no real rhyme or reason as to what gets moved here, and when — it’s all pretty stream-of-consciousness, as I try to figure it all out.
 But don’t panic — we’ll get there.
 Likewise, don’t get your panties all twisted about us losing anything.
 We’re going to save it all.
 We’re simply tweaking and simplifying and updating it, moving things from one site to another.
-Yes, it’s going to be a long, hard slog, but it could also be a lot of fun, as entries that haven’t been touched for years suddenly get tasered back to life, and decades-old typos and run-on sentences get slapped into submission (replaced, of course, by new typos and run-on sentences).
+Yes, it’s taking a while, but it’s also sorta fun, as entries that haven’t been touched for years suddenly get tasered back to life, and decades-old typos and run-on sentences get slapped into submission (replaced, of course, by new typos and new run-on sentences).

 ABOUT THE COVER

 This issue’s “cover” is something of a double treat for me, bringing together two favourites of mine.

 This issue’s cover was “borrowed” from a Mitchell Hooks painting for one of Peter Corris‘ books featuring his Australian private eye, Cliff Hardy, from back in the eighties when Fawcett Gold Medal was still publishing those books Stateside.

 Both Mitchell Hooks and Peter Corris’s Cliff Hardy series are, as I said, just the best.